whalebone/wb-docs/en/local_resolver.rst

 	]

 Each of those actions execute similarly named actions and the status of that action, or output of that action, is printed.
 The **list** and **run** actions are intended for the scenario when a confirmation of a certain action is required.
 The action list shows the action that should be executed and the changes that would be done by that action for containers specified in that action.
 This serves as an example of what would happen if the awaiting action would have been executed.
-The run action then executes the awaiting action cleans up afterwards.
+The run action then executes the awaiting action and cleans up afterwards.

 The actions of upgrade and create use the docker-compose template present in the agent container to create/upgrade the desired container.
 This template is mounted in the volume **/etc/whalebone/agent** if the user decides to change it.
 However this change needs to be done also to the template present at **portal.whalebone.io**, if not than the local changes will be overwritten from the cloud during next upgrade.